English Plural Nouns: Examples and Rules

 But this isn’t a set rule.
 There are some words where this does not apply.
 For example:

 volcano can become either volcanos OR volcanoes, although the latter is more widely used.

-There are rumours in the grammar sphere that you add either a ‘s’ or ‘es’ depending on whether the noun is ‘alive’ or not, but this is a MYTH.
+There are rumours in the grammar sphere that you should add either an ‘s’ or ‘es’ depending on whether the noun is ‘alive’ or not, but this is a MYTH.
 The truth is that there is no set rule – it’s just a matter of knowing which one to use.
-You can do this by learning and memorising popular words (and using Google or spellcheck if you’re unsure).
+You can do this by learning and memorizing popular words (and using Google or spellcheck if you’re unsure).